Jutho/OptimKit.jl/README.md

 *   `linesearch`: which linesearch algorithm to be used, currently there is only one choice, namely `HagerZhangLineSearch(;...)` (see below).
 *   `verbosity`: Verbosity level, the amount of information that will be printed, either `<=0` (default value) for no information, `1` for a single STDOUT output at the end of the algorithm, or `>=2` for a one-line summary after every iteration step.

-Furthermore, `LBFGS` takes a single positional argument `m::Int`, the number of previous steps to take into account in the construction of the approximate (inverse) Hessian. `ConjugateGradient` has an additional keyword argument, `flavor`, which can be any of the following:
+Furthermore, `LBFGS` takes a single positional argument `m::Int`, the number of previous steps to take into account in the construction of the approximate (inverse) Hessian.
+It also takes a keyword argument `acceptfirst`, which determines whether the first guess for `alpha` in the line search can be accepted.
+The default value is `true`, which typically leads to less function evaluations (otherwise at least two function evaluations per iteration are required), despite a more erratic convergence of the gradient norm.

+`ConjugateGradient` also has one additional keyword argument, `flavor`, which can be any of the following:
 *   `HagerZhang(; η::Real = 0.4, θ::Real = 1.0)`: default
 *   `HestenesStiefel()`
-*   `PolakRibierePolyak()`
+*   `PolakRibiere()`
 *   `DaiYuan()`

 The `linesearch` argument currently takes the value